briatte/neta/HOWTO.md

 * * *

-See the `README` files of the [`app`](https://github.com/briatte/neta/blob/master/app/README.md) and [`data`](https://github.com/briatte/neta/blob/master/data/README.md) folders for additional details.
+See the `README` files of each folder for additional details.
 The code also contains some internal documentation.

 [makefile]: https://github.com/briatte/neta/blob/master/make.r